CuratorOnline/code-challenge/ReadMe.md

 Do not include any binaries, only source code, as this might trigger spam filters or be rejected for size.

-Please provide any accompanying documentation on how to build, run and interact (if possible) with you code.
+Please provide any accompanying documentation on how to build, run and interact (if possible) with your code.

 ## About Engineering at Garmentier
 Engineering at Garmentier is not only about writing code – we are aiming to empower product teams who work collaboratively to conceptualize new features and bring them to life.
 We aim to build intuitive, user-friendly software using industry best practices and believe that delivering incrementally, using prototypes, and incorporating user feedback early, mitigate risk and help ensure success.
 We measure ourselves on our customer’s success, doing our best to embrace humility, diversity, and intentionality in how we make technical decisions.

-Came across this problem by accident and interested in an engineering role at [Garmentier](http://www.garmentier.co).
+Came across this problem by accident and interested in an engineering role at [Garmentier](http://www.garmentier.co)?
 Send us an email with your resume to careers@garmentier.co